Home

 f) Certificate of Graduation with High Achievement: This is a document which is given to high ranking graduates in undergraduate programs.
 Decisions regarding how the rank ordering of graduating students is to be determined are made by the Senate.

-h) Transcript: This is a document which shows the courses students have taken in each semester since they registered in the university, course credit values, the grades taken from the courses, the Grade Point Averages in the semesters concerned, and the Cumulative Grade Point Average.
+h) Transcript: This is a document which shows the courses students have taken in each semester since they registered in the university, course credit values, the grades received in the courses, the Grade Point Averages in the semesters concerned, and the Cumulative Grade Point Average.

 i) Student Success Certificate: This is a document given to “Honors” or “High Honors” students at the end of a semester.